 If you can’t get to a place with some warm sun, this is your next best option.
 Although I haven’t personally tried this (but plan on it), my research proves it yields high results.
 A sun lamp mimics the sun.
 It triggers a chemical change in your brain that lifts your mood and eases other symptoms.
 Set it at your desk or side table and sit in front of it for 30 minutes+.

 - Exercise & Eat A Well Balanced Diet

 Exercising and eating well increases energy levels.
 Exercise starts a biological cascade of events that result in many health benefits.
 It releases feel-good endorphins, you gain confidence, and it’s a coping strategy for those who feel lousy.
 It’s an all-natural way to fight depression.

 - Vitamin D Supplement

-Some people think medicine/antidepressants are the answer, but for me personally, I wholeheartedly disagree.
-I don’t take medicine for anything (unless I’m on my deathbed).
+Some people think medicine/antidepressants are the answer.
+For example a friend of mine has found that medication is the only way to help her feel better.
+That being said, antidepressants are not suitable for everyone.
+For example, there is research out there to suggest that tricyclic antidepressants can interact unfavorably with other types of drugs, including over-the-counter medications, street drugs, and some forms of herbal supplements.
+It is for this reason that some healthcare professionals will carry out a tca drug test before treating a patient.
+However, as for me, I don’t take medicine for anything (unless I’m on my deathbed).
 I would suggest taking a Vitamin D supplement instead.
 Everyone is different, so do what’s right for you.
-If you have more than a mild case of SAD, seek a doctor or health care professional.
+If you have more than a mild case of SAD, seek help from a doctor or healthcare professional.

 My tattoos are fake!
 They’ve been provided by Ink Daze.